This blog may contain affiliate links. Read our disclosure policy for more info.

 14. Is the Sea to Sky Gondola Wheelchair friendly?

-Yes, the gondola pods can accommodate wheelchairs!
+Yes, the gondola pods at the Sea to Sky Gondola can accommodate wheelchairs!

 The cabins can actually slow down to make it easier for wheelchair users to get on and off.
 All of the facilities at the Basecamp and Summit are also wheelchair-friendly, as are the Sky Pilot suspension bridge and the Summit viewing deck.